-Buildings and Grounds - The maintenance of the buildings and lodges at Mount Sunapee are under the supervision of full-time year round manager who performs regular inspections of all facilities.
+Buildings and Grounds - The maintenance of the buildings and lodges at Mount Sunapee are under the supervision of a full-time year-round Base Operations Manager who performs regular inspections of all facilities.
 Custodial and cleaning operations are performed daily.
 Building repairs and maintenance work is performed as needed.